We collected a huge list of fun things to do in London. Life is serious enough, right?!

 This is VERY interesting for all people who’d like to understand what happens behind the scenes of a TV station.

 SEA LIFE London Aquarium is home to a HUGE collection of global marine life.
-It is popular for families.
-However, we think it is also very interesting for everyone else curious about underwater life.
+To give you some idea:

 There are many free music festivals as well as open-air festivals.

 Here is a list of some great festivals in London:

 - Hampton Court Palace Festival

 - Walthamstow Garden Party

 - Kew the Music

 Obviously, there are many more.

 Also, make sure you check out these European Festivals during Winter.